Ring Out Wild Bells (Wednesday Theatre)

 "Ring Out Wild Bells" is a 1965 Australian television play which aired as part of Wednesday Theatre.
-It was based on a play by.
-It was the third locally shot ABC drama after Vacancy in Vaughan Street and Dark Brown.
+It was based on a play by George Landen Dann and the third Brisbane produced ABC drama from ABQ after Vacancy in Vaughan Street and Dark Brown.
+"Ring Out Wild Bells" aired on 11 November 1964 in Brisbane, 10 February 1965 in Sydney and Canberra, and on July 1, 1965 in Melbourne.

 Plot

 Conflict emerges between a minister, Reverend Stephen Millcote, and race promoter Peter Lambert.
 Millcote is trying to conduct marriage services on Saturday afternoons while Lambert is running race meetings, complete with loudspeaker commentaries, from close by.
 Matters are complicated by the fact that Millcote's daughter is in love with Lambert's son.